pateash/airflow/docs/apache-airflow/howto/timetable.rst

 You can also provide a description for your Timetable Implementation by overriding the ``description`` property.
-This is especially useful for providing comprehensive description for your implentation in UI.
+This is especially useful for providing comprehensive description for your implementation in UI.
 For our ``SometimeAfterWorkdayTimetable`` class, for example, we could have:

 This is specially useful when you want to provide comprehensive description which is different from ``summary`` property.